andrewjkerr/andrewjkerr.com/source/about.md

 ## Availability

-I am currently unavailable for hire until __August 2015__.
-Come that time, I'll be looking for a full time job to start in __June 2016__.
+I am currently looking for a full-time opportunity to start in June of 2016.

 ## Education